wp-plugins/active-directory-integration/readme.txt

 1. Enable SSL-Admin-Mode by adding the line `define('FORCE_SSL_ADMIN', true);` to your wp-config.php so that your passwords are not sent in plain-text.

 == Changelog ==

+= 0.9.9.6 =
+* FIX: If the option "Enable local password changes" is unchecked, it was not possible to manually add users.
+(Thanks to <a href="http://wordpress.org/support/profile/660906">kingkong954</a> for the bug report.)

 = 0.9.9.5 =
 * ADD: Translation to Belorussian by <a href="http://www.fatcow.com">FatCow</a>.